-I put a bead of hot glue between the insulation and the plastic, to keep it secure.
+I put a bead of hot glue between the insulation and the plastic to keep it secure.
 I didn't want it getting caught or torn.

 Now, I cut holes in the back of the tote.
-I used a razor blade, and cut a hole for the head to stick through.
+I used a utility knife and cut a hole for the head to stick through.
 I also removed some of the insulation around it so it wouldn't touch the lightbulb.

 Picture of the socket being hot-glued in.

 Back view of the tote:

 Make sure you lay everything out before gluing/screwing it in.
 Here is an image of how far away from the side I have the fan to ensure adequate airflow.